 Traditional narrative tells the story of a woman who tried to take men’s power with her own spiritual strength, so they used their combined power to turn her into the Earth, into the Mother, the provider.
 Her head is upriver, where the falls start, and her legs downriver, where they end.

 After her transformation, she regained her power in a new way: she now dictates how men must care for her in exchange for her bounty.
 If her rules are disobeyed, it is said she will punish and even kill, manifesting her displeasure through displays like thunder, disease and the deaths of children.
 Two researchers came with us and Edgar to see this place.
-Jaime, another elder, was meant to come with us but was mourning the death of his five year-old granddaughter from a snake bite a few days earlier.
+Jaime, another elder, was meant to come too but was mourning the death of his five year-old granddaughter from a snake bite a few days earlier.

 “Each sacred site has an owner,” Edgar explains,”it is their home.
 It’s not correct for anyone to come into a home and remove something without permission: it’s stealing.”